-When we come to the keyword part, long tail keywords are always high yielding ones when compared to single or double word keywords.
-It is found that long tail keywords have a higher conversion rate compared to the short one-two word keywords.
-Also, the competition is a bit low for long tail keywords, so you can rank it very soon for the long tail keywords.
+When we come to the keyword part, long-tail keywords are always high yielding ones when compared to single or double word keywords.
+It is found that long-tail keywords have a higher conversion rate compared to the short one-two word keywords.
+Also, the competition is a bit low for long-tail keywords, so you can rank it very soon for the long-tail keywords.

 LSI is nothing but Latent Semantic Indexing keywords.
-They are keywords that need not essentially be synonymous to your keywords but are semantically related to them.
+They are keywords that need not essentially be synonymous with your keywords but are semantically related to them.
 Google uses LSI Keywords to determine a page’s relevancy (and possibly quality).

 Long content increases the odds that you’ll naturally use LSI keywords).
 But if you want to make sure that you’re using LSI keywords, search for your keyword in Google and scroll down to the “Searches Related to…” area at the bottom of the page, use one or two of these into your post.

 Heading Tags (H1,H2,H3,H4,H5,H6)